otter-player/otter-player/README.md

 ## Usage Example

-Use the Player Markup in your HTML.
+Use the Otter Player Markup in your HTML.
 That's it 🎉.

 ```html```